 The nutrient thresholds and results are found in Table 1.
+Low water levels in the 3rd and 4th quarter of 2023 prevented samples from being collected during those quarters.
 When data requirements were met, nutrient values did not exceed the state criteria.
 However, nitrogen values in some years have more than doubled since 2004.
 The highest single Total Nitrogen result (2.6 mg/L) recorded in Lake Hiawatha was in December of 2022.
 The nitrogen analyzed during the sampling event was in the organic form and would temporarily be unavailable for nutrient uptake.